tpenaranda/model-log/README.md

     $ php artisan migrate

-Add trait and specify attributes you want to observe/track for changes.
+Add 'ObservedByModelLog' trait to your model and specify attributes you want to observe/track for changes.

 ```
 class MyModel extends Model
 {
-    use \ModelLog;
+    use \ObservedByModelLog

     protected $log = ['my_attribute', 'track_this_column_too'];
 }